 For gardeners growing an acid loving plant like blue hydrangea or azalea, learning how to make soil acidic is important to its overall health.
-If you do not already live in an area where the soil is acidic, making soil acidic will involve adding products that lower the soil pH.
+If you don’t already live in an area where the soil is acidic, making soil acidic will involve adding products that lower the soil pH.
 Soil pH measures the alkalinity or acidity levels, which range from 0 to 14 on the pH scale.
 The middle (7) is considered neutral while levels falling below 7 are acidic and those above that number are alkaline.
 Let’s take a look at how to raise acid level in soil.

 What Types of Plants Grow in Acidic Soil?

-While most plants grow best in soils that are between 6 and 7.5, others are favorable to more acidic conditions.
+While most plants grow best in soils between 6 and 7.5, others are favorable to more acidic conditions.
 Some of the most common and sought-after plants actually prefer acidic soil, even though many of them may be grown in a wide range of growing conditions.

 The acid-loving plants that you can grow in acidic soil include: